JubiterWallet/JubiterSDK_C/README.md

 |  |  |  |
 | **Bluetooth communication library** for JuBiter Blade & Bio | --- | JuBiter developed. |
 | **NFC communication library** for JuBiter Lite | --- | JuBiter developed. |

+# Code branch management
+- 'Master' is the development line, continuously integrated development of new coins and SDK features.
+- 'v2.x.x' is the current version of Jubiter Wallet 2.0.

 * * *
 # Compiler Installation